puetzp/pullconf/documentation/src/introduction.md

 **Resources** such as [file](configuration/resources/file.md), [directory](configuration/resources/directory.md) or [user](configuration/resources/user.md) are defined in configuration files on the server.
 These files follow the [StrictYAML](https://hitchdev.com/strictyaml) syntax.

-Scripting and the development of custom modules is *not* supported and out of scope of this project.
-It focuses instead on including all kinds of resources directly into the project source, thus prioritizing performance and correctness at the cost of flexibility and development speed.
-However it should ultimately be possible to create simple [file](configuration/resources/file.md)s but also install and manage the configuration of complex software, e.g. a Prometheus server, by defining them as resources.
+Scripting and the development of custom modules and resources is *not* supported and out of scope of this project.
+Unlike other configuration management software such as Puppet, Pullconf does *not* provide a DSL (domain-specific language), other than the specific syntax of the StrictYAML configuration and the fixed set of options that the system understands.

+Instead Pullconf provides a limited, but versatile set of resources to produce a certain state on the client system.

+Most notably the [file](configuration/resources/file.md) resource can be used to install a file on the client, set parts of its content based on commands that run on the client, and run other commands when the file changes, e.g. to restart a service.
+Since "everything is a file" in Linux, this resource alone does a lot of the heavy lifting.

+Pullconf encourages administrators to:

+* simply copy their battle-tested configuration (e.g. for services such as `rsyslog`) as-is into a Pullconf configuration file, instead of having to translate the configuration to another format that is specific to the configuration management system at hand.
+* use scripts that are local to the client to set file content dynamically, e.g. determine the client's primary IP address and add it as listen address to `/etc/ssh/sshd_config`.
+Since Pullconf simply takes the script output to replace placeholders, any scripting language can be used.

 The following is a basic example for a client configuration file to get a sense of the way StrictYAML is used to define resources: